KontonGu/FaST-GShare/README.md

 ## Introduction

 ### FaSTPod
 FaSTPod is a Custom Resource that enables temporal and spacial GPU sharing.
-Users can specify GPU resources for each Pod in the FaSTPod's YAML specification annotations, such as:
+Users can specify fine-grained GPU resources for each Pod in the FaSTPod's YAML specification annotations, such as:
 ```
 annotations:
   fastgshare/gpu_quota_request: "0.7"